ifmeorg/ifme/README.md

 # Quick-Start Guide

 ### Installation
-Information about installing and configuring if-me is located in [INSTALLATION.md](https://www.github.com/julianguyen/ifme/INSTALLATION.md).
+Information about installing and configuring if me is located in [INSTALLATION.md](https://www.github.com/julianguyen/ifme/INSTALLATION.md).
 Both local and production instances are covered.

 ### UI Development Environment and Design
 UI development and design specs are located in [DESIGN.md](https://www.github.com/julianguyen/ifme/DESIGN.md).